It’s that time again. Open Enrollment season!

 Third, think about your level of satisfaction with your current plan.
 Some questions to consider might be:

-Do some basic math.
-The premium savings out of your paycheck may more than you pay for those occasional prescriptions and doctor’s visits.
+- Do some basic math.
+The premium savings out of your paycheck may be more than you pay for those occasional prescriptions and doctor’s visits.

 “Benefits are hard!
 What if I get stuck while I’m reviewing and have a question?”

 Hang in there, friend!
 While they can’t make your decision for you, your Human Resources Department or the broker who manages your Employee Benefits are there to help you understand the plans and terminology.